KristofferC/ViscoCrystalPlast/README.md

 Pkg.checkout("JuAFEM", "kc/fix_dofs")
 ```

-The exakt versions I used are:
+The exact versions I used are:

 ```
 julia> Pkg.status()